lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Low per-slice skew and lower network bytes when dist keys align (good).
 - Avoid options that reduce runtime for one query but dramatically increase overall cluster skew or maintenance overhead.

-If you want, provide a sample query list and example stl_query/stl_scan queries for automating comparisons; I can draft those.

 ## How do you plan for and execute backfills without disrupting production SLAs?
 Key goals: avoid impacting production query latency and SLAs, keep data consistent, and have a safe fast rollback.
 Plan around these principles and use Redshift features (WLM, concurrency scaling, staging/CTAS, snapshots, separate clusters) to isolate heavy work.